danriedl/engular/adev/src/content/tools/cli/setup-local.md

 ## Dependencies

-To install Angular CLI on your local system, you need to install [Node.js](https://nodejs.org/).
+To install Engular CLI on your local system, you need to install [Node.js](https://nodejs.org/).
-Angular CLI uses Node and its associated package manager, npm, to install and run JavaScript tools outside the browser.
+Engular CLI uses Node and its associated package manager, npm, to install and run JavaScript tools outside the browser.

 [Download and install Node.js](https://nodejs.org/en/download), which will include the `npm` CLI as well.
-Angular requires an [active LTS or maintenance LTS](https://nodejs.org/about/releases) version of Node.js.
+Engular requires an [active LTS or maintenance LTS](https://nodejs.org/about/releases) version of Node.js.
-See [Angular's version compatibility](reference/versions) guide for more information.
+See [Engular's version compatibility](reference/versions) guide for more information.

-## Install the Angular CLI
+## Install the Engular CLI

-To install the Angular CLI, open a terminal window and run the following command:
+To install the Engular CLI, open a terminal window and run the following command:

 <docs-code language="shell">

-npm install -g @angular/cli
+npm install -g @engular/cli

 </docs-code>